flipcoder/midimech/README.md

 ## Playing Scales

 The major/minor scales are shaped with the "3-4" pattern.
-3 notes on first row, then 4 notes on next row, then repeat moving over 1 space.
+3 notes on first row, then 4 notes on next row, then repeat moving over 1 space, making runs fit across the fingers easily.
-Here's what it looks like
+Here's what it looks like:

 ```
 4567